Timing is everything and the fact that the Batgirl solo film was announced this week with Joss Whedon closing in on a deal to direct was no accident.

 There’s also another concern: which storylines will they draw from?

 Batgirl is a great character but she’s had some terrible stories in comics.
 The Killing Joke seems to be the one that refuses to fade away into the good night which ended with Barbara in permanent paralysis and a victim of sexual assault.
-What follows after is her fantastic new codename, Oracle, which was the result of turning a de-powered female hero into one with restored agency.
+What follows after is her fantastic new codename, Oracle, and that was the result of turning a de-powered female hero into one with restored agency.
 It also created a powerful character in the DC universe who also happened to be in a wheelchair.
-It would be a big misstep for WB if they take this route and the downside to the New 52 version is the acknowledgement of this storyline.
+It would be a big misstep for WB if they go down this route and it’s also a downside of the New 52 version they’re thinking about since it acknowledges the storyline.

 There’s also another concern: the Barbara and Bruce Wayne romance.
 No. Don’t do it.
 Barbara in most of the comics and screen adaptations has been depicted as much younger than Bruce but closer in age with Dick “Robin” Grayson.
 The last thing we need is a much older man having a relationship with our young hero.

 There’s some upsides to the news so far.
-If WB does go the route of Gail Simone’s New 52 Batgirl, that means we could get our first trans character of colour in a superhero film: Alysia.
+If WB does take on Gail Simone’s New 52 Batgirl, that means we could get our first trans character of colour in a superhero film: Alysia.